OnFrontiers/devops-agent/README.md

 ### Available Templates by Issue Type
 - **Story/Epic/Task**: Background → Acceptance Criteria → Technical Design
 - **Bug**: Description of the bug → Environment questions → Sample Record → Steps to reproduce → Intended Result

+## Component selection on ticket creation

+When creating tickets, the tool will prompt you to select one or more Jira components for the target project and ask for confirmation.

+Interactive
+- You will see a numbered list of available components and can select multiple by entering comma-separated numbers.
+- A confirmation step shows your selection and requires Y/N to proceed.

+Non-interactive and CI
+- Provide components by name using one of:
+  - --components "Name1,Name2"
+  - COMPONENTS="Name1,Name2" (environment variable)
+- To skip components explicitly, use:
+  - --no-components
+  - NO_COMPONENTS=1
+- If running in a non-interactive (non-TTY) environment without explicit components or --no-components, the script will fail with a helpful message.

+Affected commands/scripts
+- Menu: npm start → option "Create cost-optimization ticket"
+- node src/jira/product-dev/createProductDevelopmentTicket.js
+- node src/jira/product-dev/createTestProductTicket.js
+- node src/jira/tickets/createAuthStory.js
+- node src/jira/tickets/createServiceAccountTicket.js
+- node src/jira/tickets/createSearchImprovementEpic.js

+Templates
+- templates/epic-template.json now includes "components": [] and "fixVersions": []
+- story and bug templates already include "components" and "fixVersions"

+Examples
+- node src/jira/product-dev/createProductDevelopmentTicket.js --components "Search,Operations Hub"
+- COMPONENTS="Search,Operations Hub" node src/jira/tickets/createAuthStory.js
+- node src/jira/tickets/createServiceAccountTicket.js --no-components

 ## Common JQL Examples